Fermazate/fermazate/README.md

 # About Me

 Hello!
-I'm [Tu Nombre], a medical professional with a strong fascination for the intersection of medicine and data science.
+I'm Brandon Mazate, a medical professional with a strong fascination for the intersection of medicine and data science.
 My journey has taken me from the world of aesthetic medicine and hair transplantation to the exciting realm of data-driven healthcare solutions.

 ## Passion for Data Science